3.1 – What is an Annual Report?

 - The Cash flow statement

 We will understand each of these statements in detail over the next few chapters.
-However at this stage it is important to understand that the financial statements come in two forms.
+However, it is important to understand that the financial statements come in two forms at this stage.

 - Standalone financial statement or simply standalone numbers and